 Throughout the Public Relations master of arts degree program, students will examine how new social tools and communication channels have changed the idea of what it means to be a public relations professional.
 Students will learn how to leverage social media in order to launch powerful dialogues with an organization's consumers and advocates.
 Along with learning the new digital tools, the Public Relations master's program will give students a solid foundation in traditional PR.
 Students will gain a solid grasp of how to plan, research, execute, and evaluate effective PR media plans.
-During the course of the program and in preparation for their final thesis project, students will build a website and social channels from the ground up, fostering their own professional reputation and audience throughout the degree program.
+During the course of the program and in preparation for their final project, students will build a website and social channels from the ground up, fostering their own professional reputation and audience throughout the degree program.

-Master's Objective The Internet and new media channels have had a profound impact on the field of public relations.
-The rise of participatory media such as blogs, Twitter, and content- sharing sites has challenged the traditional ideal of who is a journalist - dramatically altering how publicists and PR professionals engage to share their stories.
-In addition to traditional news media, today's PR professionals must also identify and develop credible and lasting relationships with influential voices throughout the social media world.
-Effective PR messages are informative, newsworthy, and interesting - but not to everyone and not all the time.
-Online PR professionals must compete with a broad spectrum of challenges and with a variety of social media participants, who all have their individual perspective of public relations and Internet marketing strategies.
-The Public Relations master of arts degree program is designed to provide students with a practical working knowledge of traditional PR methods and a hands-on understanding of the latest new social tools, communication channels, technologies, trends, and best practices.
-The 12-month program is focused on developing new media PR professionals with a solid understanding of traditional PR tradecraft, digital media expertise, and technical skills.
+Master's Objective Public Relations has been an evolving landscape since its inception in the early twentieth century.
+The rise of the Internet and new media platforms have significantly transformed the traditional role of PR professionals, reshaping how they engage and communicate with various audiences.
+In addition to traditional news media, today's PR professionals must also identify and develop credible and lasting relationships with a global audience throughout the social media world.
+For PR to be successful in achieving set objectives, communication must be informative and newsworthy with targeted messaging, precise timing, and consistent frequency.
+PR professionals must take into consideration a broad spectrum of challenges as well as a variety of potential actors participating with their message.
+All of these individual perspectives and perceptions must be valued by PR professionals as they strive to best engage with communities on behalf of their clients.
+The Public Relations Master of Arts degree program is designed to provide students with a practical working knowledge of traditional PR methods and a hands-on understanding of evolving social tools, communication channels, technologies, trends, and best practices.
+The program is focused on developing new media PR professionals with a solid understanding of traditional PR tradecraft, digital media expertise, and technical skills.

-Code Title Credit Hours MDL501 Mastery: Personal Development and Leadership 3.0 Month 2 Code Title Credit Hours PBR510 Public Relations in a Digital World 3.0 Month 3 Code Title Credit Hours NMI520 Writing for Interactive Media 4.0 Month 4 Code Title Credit Hours NMJ642 Legal Aspects of Media 4.0

 Code Title Credit Hours

+MDL501 Mastery: Personal Development and Leadership 3.0

+Month 2

+Code Title Credit Hours

-PBR540 Innovative Public Relations Tools and Resources 3.0
+PBR510 Public Relations in a Digital World 3.0

+Month 3 Code Title Credit Hours

+NMJ520 Writing for Interactive Media 4.0

+Month 4

+Code Title Credit Hours

+NMJ642 Legal Aspects of Media 4.0

+Code Title Credit Hours

+PBR560 Market and Consumer Research Analysis 3.0

 Month 6

 Code Title Credit Hours

-PBR550 Social Media Metrics and ROI 3.0
+PBR540 Innovative Public Relations Tools and Resources 3.0

 Month 7

 Code Title Credit Hours

-PBR560 Market and Consumer Research Analysis 3.0
+PBR550 Social Media Metrics and ROI 3.0

 Month 8

 Code Title Credit Hours

 PBR610 Media Relations 3.0

 Month 9

 Code Title Credit Hours

 PBR620 Events Marketing and Production 3.0

 Month 10

 Code Title Credit Hours

 PBR650 Reputation Management Strategies 3.0

 Month 11

 Code Title Credit Hours

 PBR640 The Online Media Room 3.0

 Month 12

 Code Title Credit Hours

-PBR699 Public Relations Final Project and Thesis 3.0
+PBR697 Public Relations Presentation and Portfolio 3.0

 Total Credit Hours 38